CompAndSave/hugo-decap-ti/content/posts/green-cleaning-your-home.md

 Now that you're armed with a handful of recipes and a world of possibilities, you have everything you need for a cleaner, greener home in 2017 — and beyond.
 Good luck!

 **Awanthi Vardaraj** lives and writes in the port city of Chennai, in the south of India, where she runs her own small artisanal bakery and keeps a garden full of jasmine plants and herbs that she still cannot name.
 As a freelance writer, she mostly focuses on food, feminism, travel, mental health, and poverty.
 She also nurtures a deep love for the Oxford comma and the semi-colon.
-Visit her website at [www.awanthi.com](http://www.awanthi.com/) and follow her on Twitter at [AwanthiVardaraj](https://twitter.com/AwanthiVardaraj).
+Follow her on Twitter at [AwanthiVardaraj](https://twitter.com/AwanthiVardaraj).